-“Meeting of the Spirits” was a song on the inaugural album by The Mahavishnu Orchestra in 1971, The Inner Mounting Flame.
-I remember that one very well, because The Mahas was the first concert I booked as concert chairman at Lehigh University in November of that year.
+“Meeting of the Spirits” was a song on the inaugural album by The Mahavishnu Orchestra in September 1971, The Inner Mounting Flame.
+I remember that one very well, because The Mahas was the second concert I booked as concert chairman at Lehigh University in March of 1972.
 I did it on the strength of that album and McLaughlin’s two Douglas recordings, the astoundingly psychedelic Devotion and, for something completely different, My Goal’s Beyond, the first album under the name Mahavishnu John McLaughlin.
 Half of that album was acoustic world fusion wrapped in Indian classical music, the other acoustic guitar with minimal background.

 Iteration two was a recording where McLaughlin was joined by two other guitar masters: Paco de Lucia and Larry Coryell.
 It was a 1999 performance at Royal Albert Hall.
 (McLaughlin’s other famous guitar trio recordings were with de Lucia and Al di Meola.)

 The third appearance was on a project by cellist Matt Halmovitz employing tunes by a variety of composers, including McLaughlin and his “Open Country Joy” in 2010.

 Come we now to the glorious pairing of kindred spirits in McLaughlin and Herring.